Drag to read about a different month.

 - Fruit cut into cubes or strips, or mashed

-- Bite-size, soft-cooked vegetables (peas, carrots)
+- Bite-size, soft-cooked vegetables like peas and carrots

-- Combo foods (macaroni and cheese, casseroles)
+- Combo foods including macaroni and cheese or casseroles

 - Walk with you while holding hands